Troodon80/Summoner-Save-File-Editor/README.md

   - Modify the contents of existing containers which have been dropped by enemies

 - **Quest Visibility**
-  - Enable or disable quests' visibilty (note: does not affect quest progress)
+  - Enable or disable quests' visibility (note: does not affect quest progress)

 - **Level Items**
   - Enable or disable level items; or just use the list to check and see what you have or have not obtained